 On the topic of your chair being nicked, these are absolute festival camping essentials – simply because they are compact, lightweight sofas that require no pump to blow up.
 You simply swirl around for a minute, flapping it in the air and it magically inflates with the wind.
 Super comfortable to sleep on and also highly amusing to watch people attempt to inflate when the wind is in particularly short supply.

-Not gonna lie, we bought these to stop us tripping over the guy lines in the middle of the night and waking everyone up.
+We bought these to stop us tripping over the guy lines in the middle of the night and waking everyone up.
 A questionable addition to our festival packing list because whether your tent pegs light up or not, you’ll end up tripping over the guy lines in the middle of the night anyway (it’s tradition) so your tent might as well look jazzy as you do it.

 NO FESTIVAL PACKING LIST IS COMPLETE WITHOUT THESE GADGETS